 For individual investment holders, such as people holding assets in mutual funds, stocks, and retirement accounts, an entirely different risk is possible – the risk of being wiped out by cyber thieves, with almost no recourse of action, and very limited protection policy for your investment assets.

-For firms that do offer protection policy against identity theft and fraud, they can have very strict and difficult to understand protocols for you to observe, often buried under thousands of words on hard-to-find webpages.
+For firms that do offer protection policy against identity theft and fraud, they can have very strict and difficult to understand security protocols for you to observe, often buried under thousands of words on hard-to-find webpages.
 Consumers' Checkbook actually did a report on how difficult it was to find any protection policy guidelines for 15 leading online brokers, and how impossible it would be to follow every single guideline offered by some brokers, guaranteeing you to lose your claim under a security analysis.

 However, scattered throughout thousands of words of documents are 9 major requirements and recommendations most commonly mentioned by the firms with protection policies.
 We'll try to expand on some of those recommendations for you to better understand them.
 After reading the list, you can also check out more useful information from IdentityGuard, a fraud protection service.